pataprogramming/loom-jung/README.md

 `spring-layout` is a dynamic layout that constantly refreshes, so any changes you make are reflected immediately in the visualization.
-This is not the case for most JUNG layouts, which must be manually redrawn.
+This is not the case for most JUNG layouts, which often must be manually redrawn.
 Unfortunately, this makes the JUNG visualizations less immediately useful to most Clojure programmers.